bnjmnhssnn/NgramSearch/README.md

 ```sh
 php cli.php import
 ```
 You will be promted to select a *.txt* from the *import* directory.
-Select one of the sample files.
-Importing large data sets takes it's time, so start with a small one.
+Select one of the sample files and start indexing!

 NgramSearch requires PHP 7.1 or newer.